-No. That clause is in the contract because you are a shareholder in the herd, and the owner should care for the needs of the animals.
-However, you are only getting a part of a herd.
-The dairy farmer we work with has an 80 cow dairy and he brings in new dairy cows in and retires older cows out all the time.
-Part of the reason we work with him as opposed to buying more cows for our personal herd is so that in events like that he has enough buffer that you are protected and it isn’t a calamity.
-Joe and Brenda work hard to prevent vet visits by using good practices, homeopathic remedies, and other natural remedies to keep the dairy cows in top form.
+No. You are only getting a part of a herd.
+We work hard to prevent vet visits by using good practices, homeopathic remedies, and other natural remedies to keep the dairy cows in top form.
 In practical terms, you would not even know if a cow got sick and was pulled out of production or was struck by lightning or culled out of the herd.
-It’s part of what they do.
+It’s part of what we do.

 3) Should our milk be dated for freshness?

-All of the milk we deliver is from Thursday morning’s milking and is delivered Thursday afternoon through Friday afternoon.
+You’ll be receiving that day, or maybe the day before’s milk.
 The cows are healthy, the milking process is super clean, and the milk is kept in clean and cool conditions until delivery.
 We’ve found it’s good for at least a week and a half.